biya-coin/biyaliquid-docs/.gitbook/developers-native/transactions/private-key.md

 # Private Key Transaction

-In this document, we are going to show you how to use a PrivateKey to sign transactions on Injective.
+In this document, we are going to show you how to use a PrivateKey to sign transactions on Biyaliquid.

-Every transaction on Injective follows the same flow.
+Every transaction on Biyaliquid follows the same flow.
 The flow consists of three steps: preparing, signing and broadcasting the transaction.
 Let's dive into each step separately and explain the process in-depth (including examples) so we can understand the whole transaction flow.

 ## Preparing a transaction